 Trends in life expectancy are important and have been studied in Mexico and its states [4-6].
 However, life expectancy masks substantial heterogeneity in individual mortality trajectories [7, 8], referred here as lifespan variation.
 Variability in ages-at-death expresses a fundamental inequality among individuals [9], and it has arisen as an important topic since it addresses the growing interest in health inequalities [10].
 Studying both life expectancy and lifespan variation adds an important dimension to the study of population health because these indicators represent individuals’ decisions based not only on their expected lifetime, but also on the uncertainty in their timing of death [11].
 Most studies have found a negative association between these two measures, suggesting that as life expectancy increases, variation in lifespans decreases [8, 12-14].
 However, at the subnational level some evidence suggests that increases in lifespan variation may simultaneously occur with increases in life expectancy, mostly due to a slowdown in mortality improvements in working ages (e.g., premature mortality) [15, 16].
 This is particularly relevant for countries that have experienced an upsurge in homicides since this increase has mainly affected working age individuals.

 In Mexico, for example, homicide mortality is concentrated between ages 15 and 50, affecting mainly males.
 We thus hypothesize that the Mexican population may be experiencing increases in lifespan variation due to the rise in homicides in tandem with improvements in overall life expectancy at the subnational level.
 We also expect larger changes in lifespan variation among men and uneven variability across states in the country due to the changing dynamics of violence and homicides in Mexico [17].
 For instance, states in the Northern part of Mexico (e.g., Chihuahua, Durango and Sinaloa) experienced the largest losses in life expectancy due to homicides between 2005-10 [5] and it is likely they also exhibit large lifespan variation in the country, although this impact may be larger in other states as homicides spread throughout the entire country in recent years [18].
 However, since the more pronounced fluctuation in age-specific mortality occurred over working ages [5], it is unclear what the net effect would be on lifespan variation but it certainly had an effect on premature mortality.
-On the other hand, there have been mortality improvements in the country at younger ages, which have been a priority in the country since the 1990s (e.g., birth-related conditions) [19, 20].
+On the other hand, there have been mortality improvements in the country at younger ages, which have been Mexico’s priority since the 1990s (e.g., birth-related conditions) [19, 20].
 These improvements could have a substantial effect on reducing variation in lifespans, particularly in historically poor states, which are mostly concentrated in the South.